TrashMob-eco/TrashMob/README.md

 1. Add a new Rule with your email address as the name, with the start and end ip address set as your Client IP Address (see the line above the form for what Azure thinks your IP address is)
 1. **Save** changes

+## Testing the App

+As the site's feature set has grown, so have the scenarios that need to be tested after large changes have been made.
+Please see the [Test Scenarios](./TestScenarios.md) document for a list of checks that should be run.
+At some point we will need to automate these tests.

 ## To Update the Database Model
 The project uses Entity Framework Core V6 Model-First database updates.